itszubariel/Heart-of-Life/README.md

 ---

-## 3. Custom Creative Tab
+### 3. Custom Creative Tab
 All Heart of Life items appear inside their **own custom creative category**.

 ---

-## 4. Advancements
+### 4. Advancements
 Includes themed advancements for progression:
 - Acquiring a fragment
 - Crafting a Heart of Life
 - Using a heart
 - Reaching max hearts
 - Dropping to one heart
 - Collecting many hearts

 ---

 ## Installation
 1. Download the mod JAR.
 2. Place it in your `mods` folder (Fabric).
 3. Launch Minecraft.

+---

+## Addon
+Looking to do more with your hearts?
+**[Heart of Life Additions](https://github.com/zubariel/heart-of-life-additions)** adds heart-themed tools, weapons, and armor forged through a custom smithing template — built as an official companion to this mod.

 ---

 ## Custom Recipes
 If you want a personalized crafting recipe for the Heart of Life or fragments, I can create one and release a version credited to you.

 ---